What Are Sleep Disorders?

 - CPAP titration study – If you have obstructive sleep apnea, you may need a CPAP study to adjust your CPAP device.

 - Light therapy – Certain artificial lights can reset natural sleep rhythms.
 Specialists sometimes use this therapy for seasonal affective disorder, jet lag or sleep disorders related to late-night work shifts.

-- Surgery – Specialists may discuss surgery for problems such as upper-airway obstructions, your doctor may recommend surgery.
+- Surgery – For problems such as upper-airway obstructions, your doctor may recommend surgery.

 Ready for an Appointment?

 If you're experiencing signs or symptoms of a sleep disorder, schedule an appointment or call 800-TEMPLE-MED (800-836-7536) today.

 Learn more about our doctors and care team who diagnose and treat sleep disorders.